im-tofa/pokebrowse/README.md

 - HTTPS connection between server and database
 - Do not use default TLS cert for client
+- Allow rating sets (must be signed in)
-- More filter types
+- More filter types (typing, rating, intended checks and counters)
+- Refactor server (better code structure, split logic into reasonable files)
 - Allow editing (only the description!) your uploaded sets
 - Better design of `/upload` route
 - Iterate design of `/profile` route
-- Allow rating sets (must be signed in)
-- Collapse side panels by default?
+- Ensure a good enough level of security
+- Ensure GDPR conformity
+- Rate limiting, preventing spam
 - Migrate to full REST or full GraphQL: I initially wanted only GraphQL but had trouble with enabling JWT authentication on only some routes, so I used REST for authenticated routes instead.
 But everything should be possible via GraphQL, just need to figure out how.
+GraphQL is nice for its typechecking alone, even if the querying capabilities of GraphQL are especially beneficial in this version of the app.

 ## License